SantiagoPrice/SantiagoPrice.github.io/_projects/2_project.md

     Plane of the underactuated design showing passive tendons and SMA wires arrangement along the finger.
 The wires directly actuates on the metacarpal joint while the remainning tendons couples this joint`s motion to the other 2.
 Consequently, the SMA moves to joints simultaneously.
 </div>

+Prior the final device, a simple prototype was made to evaluate the passive unit.
+This simple system consists on a finger-like kinematic chain mounted with the previously-mentioned nylon tendons.
+The system kynematics is tighly related to the cables normal distance to the joints, parameter that depends of the pulley's radius.
+The following video shows the mechanism motion when manually movimg the metacarpal joint.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include video.liquid path="assets/video/subactuated_module.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true %}
     </div>
 </div>
 <div class="caption">
-    Protype of the subactuated system that couples the movement of the three joints
+    Prototype of the subactuated system that couples the movement of the three joints
 </div>

+The work scope is more extensive than what is here presented.
+I will soon update this post about development of the control unit to regulate the power supplied to the actuator.